Looking for things to do in Sayulita, Mexico? In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 - Monkey Mountain

 Here’s a link to All-Trails around Sayulita Mexico so you can check out the trail instructions.
-Alternatively, you can also join these guided hikes below.

 7. Hike to Mal Paso Beach